-The Council of the Omohundro Institute of Early American History and Culture invites nominations to replace the outgoing class.
+The Council of the Omohundro Institute of Early American History and Culture invites nominations for the class of 2023-2026.
+Please make your nominations by May 1, 2023.
 Councilors serve for a three-year term; normally we do not have more than one person from an institution on the Council.

 The current Council is composed of the following individuals:

 - Kristen Block, University of Tennessee

 - Steven W. Hackel, University of California Riverside

 - Melanie J. Newton, University of Toronto

 - Sara E. Johnson, University of California, San Diego